noahehall/theBookOfNoah/0current/apitech.md

       - server responds with a `401` and `www-authenticate` header containing atleast one challenge
       - client request the previous resource with the `authorization` header including the credentials to satisfy the servers challenge
       - server checks credentials and permits access, or resonds with `403 forbidden`
+  - Methods
+    - GET: request a representation of a specific resource
+    - POST: sends data to a server (usually to be created), not idempotent (because it has side effects if called multiple times with the same data)
+      - with a form: put the data in the `enctype` attribute of the form, or `formenctype` attribute of the input|button
+        - content types
+          - application/x-www-form-urlencoded: keys + values encoded in key-value tuples separated by `&` with `=` between key and value
+          - multipart/form-dat: each value is sent as a block of data (body part) with a client defined elimiter (boundary) separating each part
+            - keys are specified in the `Content-Disposition` header of each part
+          - text/plain
+    - PUT: sends data to a server (usually to be updated), IS idempotent (because it has NO side effects if called multiple times with the same data)
+    -

 ## http2

 ## speedy